Quality Dance Education, Training, and Performance -

 Focus on Performance

-The Nutcracker is in its thirty-sixth year of production by Western Arkansas Ballet.
+The Nutcracker is in its thirty-seventh year of production by Western Arkansas Ballet.
 Not only does the performance give Western Arkansas Ballet an opportunity to showcase local dance talents, but it also allows Western Arkansas Ballet to present performing professional dancers to the Fort Smith community.
 As part of the goal for community outreach, we normally present an abbreviated program to area elementary schools in Fort Smith, host a “Meet the Artists” event after each performance, and offer reduced-rate tickets for nonprofit children and youth groups.
-Unfortunately, due to COVID19, we are unable to offer our outreach programs in 2020.

-This year Western Arkansas Ballet will present the ballet Peter Pan on April 29 and 30, 2022.
+This year Western Arkansas Ballet will present the ballet Sleeping Beauty on April 25, 26, and 27, 2023 at the historic King Opera House in Downtown Van Buren.
 Each May, the Academy of Western Arkansas Ballet presents its annual Spring Dance Concert which provides a “window view” of the discipline of dance to the Fort Smith Community.

-Support for Western Arkansas Ballet is provided, in part, by the Arkansas Arts Council, an agency of the Department of Arkansas Heritage, and the National Endowment for the Arts.
+Support for Western Arkansas Ballet is provided, in part, by the Arkansas Arts Council, an agency of the Department of Arkansas Parks, Heritage, and Tourism and the National Endowment for the Arts.